 “How on earth did we run out of blue widgets???”, screamed Freddy, the agitated fictional boss of Widgets-R-Us.

 Ah, I hear you say.
-Freddy’s fictional firm needs a dashboard tracking all of the critical numbers to keep his business healthy.
+Freddy’s firm needs a dashboard tracking all of the critical numbers to keep his business healthy.
 This blog post is just in the nick of time, then…

 To be in control of your business, you need visibility of what’s going on.
 Too often, as the owner you’re the last person to know when a problem is quietly festering away in the dark recesses of the backrooms.